"Oh, hello. Why'd you disappear for a second?"

 When I finished talking to the assassin, I opened my web browser and typed 'youtube.com'.

-The assassin thought I had went onto Discord so he killed my friend's dog.
+The assassin thought I had gone onto Discord so he killed my friend's dog.

 I heard about his death on Discord.

 In the year 2000BC, history is being made.
 Let's listen in for a moment.

 "I want to see what my friends are up to on Facebook, but Facebook doesn't exist yet.
 This isn't very normal.
 I value the happiness of future humans as much as a value my own, so I will start the ball rolling and hopefully in 50 years or so Facebook will be around, and things will be nice and normal"